4mbl/config/README.md

 The package follows the following versioning scheme: `X.Y.Z`

 * `X` - Breaking changes to the base template.
 * `Y` - Breaking changes to individual, non-base templates.
+New templates may be introduced.
 * `Z` - Minor fixes to any template.